History

 - £800m purchase of offices and branches from the Royal Bank of Scotland (RBS) completed with PruPIM

-- Signed portfolio optimisation and workplace tranformation contract with Birmingham City Council
+- Signed portfolio optimisation and workplace transformation contract with Birmingham City Council

 - AMEC's project management division acquired